 Create Your Own Guided Meditations

-You can use music to guide yourself, drumming or rattles.
+You can use music to guide yourself, drumming, or rattles.
 Music is often mixed with many ceremonies and shamanic guided meditation practices.
 You can create your songs over time to hum and sing to help guide you through lessons and growth in life.
-In South America for example, shamanic students are taught traditional songs for the plant medicine ceremonies.
+In South America, shamanic students are taught traditional songs for plant medicine ceremonies.
 The plant medicine is guided into a more powerful place of action with the song and music.
-Students are also encouraged to find their songs with the plant medicine.
+Students are also encouraged to find their songs with plant medicine.
 So the songs evolve also to always be in sync with the times.